cocos/cocos-docs/en/cocos-service/agc-cloudstorage.md

 dirReference.listAll();
 ```

-To obtain data in pagination mode by calling `list` method, to obtain the files and directories in the subdirectory.
+You can also call `list` method to get a list of files in the current directory, including files and subdirectories.

 `list(max: number, marker = ""): void`